 Ley Street may be advanced early on to provide school places for the growing population.
-And there are already a number Placemaking proposition Placemaking impact of sites that are in the planning system.
+And there are already a number of sites that are in the planning system.

 Delivery and value creation is underway.

-Ilford Circus - A new arrival Join Together to Deliver the Vision to Ilford his prospectus sets out important placemaking ideas for Ilford to stimulate magination and debate, through carefully onsidered placemaking propositions, putting he transformational ideas into action.
+Join Together to Deliver the Vision

+This prospectus sets out important placemaking ideas for Ilford to stimulate imagination and debate, through carefully considered placemaking propositions, putting the transformational ideas into action.

 The propositions are intended to challenge and encourage developers, investors and landowners, to respond and help deliver a collective vision for Ilford.
-The Council will welcome proposals that: High Road Central - maximising opportunity Build on and reflect the principals set out in the Ilford Manifesto Deliver high quality development based on a shared vision, sound placemaking The cultural principles and local planning policy Demonstrate how a minimum of 35% affordable housing can be designed and accommodated within the scheme Have regard to the Meanwhile so that quarter no building in Ilford Town Centre is blighted by 'to let' signs Respect, retain, enhance and celebrate, Ilford's rich historic fabric within new development proposals Ilford Eastside Consider how each proposition enhances - Creating a boulevard the economic well-being of Ilford; and Commit to collaborative working with adjacent landowners, investors, operators and the Council.
+We will welcome proposals that:

+- Build on and reflect the principals set out in the Ilford Manifesto - Deliver high quality development based on a shared vision, sound placemaking principles and local planning policy - Demonstrate how a minimum of 35% affordable housing can be designed and accommodated within the scheme - Have regard to the Meanwhile so that no building in Ilford Town Centre is blighted by 'to let' signs - Respect, retain, enhance and celebrate, Ilford's rich historic fabric within new development proposals - Consider how each proposition enhances the economic well-being of Ilford; and - Commit to collaborative working with adjacent landowners, investors, operators and the Council.

 This prospectus invites all parties to come together with the community to jointly develop the opportunity that is Ilford Town and deliver the aspirations set out in the Ilford Manifesto to truly create Ilford, for you, for me, for all.
-Historic Cranbrook - Adapting Ilford's heritage